GreenBeanio/VGCHARTZ-Web-Scraper/README.md

 # Outputs

-This script will output 4 different files
+This script will output 7 different files to the directory "Output".
+All numerical units are in millions, except for the tie ratio.

 - kept_games.csv
   - This is a csv file will all the games in the database, except for games with the platform "All" and "Series".
 I don't personally think that seeing the statistics for a game across "All" the platforms on is useful for my purposes.
 I also don't think it's useful to have the statistics for the game "Series" as a whole.